getyourguide/TypedPyspark/README.md

 #  Rationale

-Projects using spark that follow software engineering best practices is common to see functions defined with type annotations like this:
+In Projects using spark that follow software engineering best practices is common to see functions defined with type annotations like this:

 ```py